What are your Box Office opening hours?

-During our recent closure we migrated to a new ticketing system and your old password will no longer be valid.
+During our closure we migrated to a new ticketing system and your old password will no longer be valid.
 Please click the ‘Forgotten your Password?’ link to reset and access your account.
 It is important to ensure you are using the email address that we previously had registered for you so if you do not receive your email reminder, please consider trying a different email address.

 Are Covid safety measures still in place inside the theatre?

 We will take action if additional safety measures become necessary again.
 We work closely with other partners and are a member of UK Theatre and SOLT and will follow all industry and kitemark standards to ensure that your visit to our new theatre is both enjoyable and safe.

 We’re happy to take payment via all major credit cards (except Amex) plus Apple Pay / Contactless